gofynd/fdk-client-swift/documentation/application/USER.md

 | body | ForgotPasswordRequestSchema | yes | Request body |

-Use this API to reset a password using the code sent on email or SMS.
+Initiates the password recovery process for the user.

 *Returned Response:*